MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mehdi-mitiche/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2021)
+  - Former Members (2021)
 ---

-Mehdi Mitiche a complété un stage au laboratoire MEDomics UdeS de novembre 2020 à juillet 2021.
+Mehdi Mitiche completed an internship at the MEDomics UdeS lab from November 2020 to July 2021.